dmeirLemas/dmeirLemas/README.md

 Description: Built a sentiment analysis model using natural language processing techniques and trained it on a large dataset of movie reviews.
 Achieved an accuracy of over 85% in classifying sentiment polarity.
 -->

+Here are some of the projects I've worked (and I am still workin) on recently:

+1. [Stock Risk Predictor] - This algorithm uses neural networks to predict how volatile a stock is by assigning it a score based on if it is going to go up or down.

+Technologies used: [Python, LSTM, ANN]
+Link to the project: [Link]

+2. [Carbon Markets Website] - Here my team and I created a website for a company that sells carbon credits by getting the cheapest bundle and calculates each individual's footprints.

+Technologies used: [Python, React, Javascript.
+Sanity CMS] Link to the project: [Link]
 ## BSDSA Contributions

 As a member of BSDSA, I actively contribute to various data science initiatives and collaborate with fellow members on exciting projects.
 Some of the activities include organizing workshops, hosting guest lectures, and participating in hackathons.